 The anatomy of choice and huddling our 4 characters

-I am a big fan of Dr. Jill Bolte Taylor ("JBT").
-She is a Harvard-trained Neuroanatomist.
+Dr. Jill Bolte Taylor ("JBT") is a Harvard-trained Neuroanatomist.
 She is a very happy and expressive person.
-But this is not what makes JBT so special.
+But there is much more to JBT.
 As far as I know, she is the only brain scientist that actually traveled into their brain as an explorer.
 JBT did this as a result of a stroke.
 Her first-hand account of her journey is extraordinary.

 I have read two of her books.
 The first is called My Stroke Of Insight.
 This is the book that chronicles her brain exploration.
 More recently I read Whole Brain Living: The Anatomy of Choice and the Four Characters That Drive Our Life.
 This is a follow-up book that implements many of the learnings from her exploration experience.